tzqgav10/ip/docs/README.md

 ```

 ## Exiting the Chat: `bye`
-Ends the chat with Peira
+Ends the chat with Peira.

 Format: `bye`